 Mapping out your wedding reception's space will help you ensure all your guests have enough room to eat their meals and are comfortable.
 On the other hand, too much space can make things a bit awkward as well.
 A bit of preparation now will make setting up the day before a whole heap easier!

 How can you do this?
 I recommend creating a floor plan to map out your reception.
-Go old school and sketch out a floor plan to scale with measuring tape, paper and pen – or there are some software programs dedicated to the task.
-Look into Social Tables, Perfect Table Plan or All Seated.
+Go old school and sketch out a floor plan to scale with measuring tape, paper and pen.
+Or there are some software programs dedicated to the task.

-At this point you’ll want to decide what sort of head table configuration you’ll have, and who from your bridal party will be sitting there with you.
-Check out this post on Southern Bride for the different types of head table options you could choose from – and give your head table pride of place on the floor plan, and work your guest’s tables around that.
+At this point decide what sort of head table configuration you’ll have, and who will be sitting there with you.
+Check out this post on Southern Bride for the different types of head table options you could choose from.
+Give your head table priority on the floor plan, and work your guest's tables around that.

 Once you’ve figured out how many people can sit at each table, hopefully you've got enough spots for all the wedding guests you've invited!